mkws

 Some static site generators usually come bundled with an

-server, so you can run something like:
+HTTP server, so you can run something like:

 ssg -p 8080

-and preview your site. mkws
+and preview your site. mkws doesn't include a server by

 default, you can use any server you prefer, however we do provide a